pymanga/pyMANGA/PopulationLib/Dispersal/Distance2Parent/Distance2Parent.md

 The distance between the parent plant and seedlings is determined using the chosen probability density function, drawn from the [numpy random generator](https://numpy.org/doc/stable/reference/random/legacy.html).
 The number of seedlings (`N`) is defined by the plant's production, which is handled in the `pyMANGA.PopulationLib.Production` module.
-The appropriate number of distances are drawn based on the specified distribution.

 ## Application & Restrictions